standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 2. `/docs/` - Documentation about using the patterns in the library and other information for developers who use the core assets.

+(Docs relies on core for its look-and-feel.
+In other words, the digital pattern library documentation uses the digital pattern to present itself.)

 In the repository, we have the following additional documentation aimed at assisting those who contribute and develop the pattern library: